andreeaiana/geneg_benchmarking/README.md

 ## Data
-The data necessary to run the models can be found in [data](data/).
+The data necessary to run the models can be found in the `data` folder.

 The article's content is required to train the content-based recommender systems and to compute recommendations.
-A sample of the news corpus is available in the  [articles file](data/articles.csv).
+A sample of the news corpus is available in the  `data/articles.csv` file.
 Due to copyright policies, this sample does not contain the abstract and body of the articles.

 A full version of the news corpus is available [upon request](mailto:andreea@informatik.uni-mannheim.de).